Steven Wright (serial killer): Possible links to other crimes

-In 2019, Wright was linked by an ex-police officer to the murder of Jeanette Kempton in 1989.
+In 2019 Wright was linked by an ex-police officer to the murder of Jeanette Kempton in 1989.
 Kempton had vanished from Brixton, near where Wright lived at the time, and was later found dead many miles away in a rural location in Suffolk.

 In July 2021 Wright was arrested, at HM Prison Long Lartin, on suspicion of murdering Victoria Hall, a 17-year-old who was murdered on her way home from a Suffolk nightclub in 1999.
 Her body was found in a ditch five days after she was last seen alive in Felixstowe.
 Suffolk police reopened their investigation in 2019 after receiving fresh witness information.
 They announced that Wright had been “released under investigation, pending further inquiries”.
 Only two months after this police announced a re-investigation by a historical crimes unit into Vicky Glass's murder in order to pursue "new lines of enquiry".
+On 7 December 2023, he was rearrested in connection with the murder of Victoria Hall, and on 22 May 2024 was charged with her murder, as well as the attempted kidnapping of another woman.
+On 26 February he appeared via video link from HMP Long Lartin at the Old Bailey for a hearing in the Victoria Hall case.
+He has yet to enter a plea on a second kidnapping charge.
+The trial date was set for 2 February 2026.
+Victoria Hall was from Trimley St Mary and had gone with a friend to a nightclub in Felixstowe on 18 September 1999.
+She was last seen alive in the early hours of the following morning - her body was found in Creeting St Peter five days later.

-Previous East Anglia prostitute murders
+Previous East Anglia murders

-Wright has also been linked to the murders of other sex workers in Ipswich and nearby Norwich.
-When investigating the five murders committed by Wright in Ipswich in late 2006, criminologist David Wilson, who was personally involved in the case, stated that he felt that the murders were far too practised for someone murdering for the first time.
-There was a cluster of sex worker murders in Norwich in the years before the 2006 murders, which have gone unsolved to this day.
-Wright used to live and work in the city, and he frequently returned to the city in the years after he left, usually travelling from Ipswich to Norwich once a month.
+Wright has also been linked to the murders of other sex workers in Ipswich and in Norwich in Norfolk.
+When investigating the five murders committed by Wright in Ipswich in late 2006, criminologist David Wilson, who was involved in the case, stated that he felt that the murders were far too practised for someone murdering for the first time.
+There was a cluster of sex worker murders in Norwich in the years before the 2006 murders, which remain unsolved.
+Wright used to live and work in the city, and frequently returned to the city in the years after he left, usually travelling from Ipswich to Norwich once a month.
 He ran a pub in the middle of the red light district of Norwich, similar to how he lived in the centre of the red light district of Ipswich at the time of the 2006 murders.

 Wright has been linked to the unsolved murders of: